3 essential kitchen knives

 Many factors go into determining what is a good serrated knife and what is not.

 There are serrated knives that have a razor-sharp tip, while others are more rounded.
-You also need to consider the depth of the gap between the teeth, which will also influence the grip you will have; the deeper the slot, the larger the surface area, giving you more grip.
-As a general rule, choose a model with a relatively small amount of razor-sharp teeth and deep slots between them.
+You should also consider the depth of the gap between the teeth, which will also influence the grip you will have; the deeper the slot, the greater the surface area, giving you more grip.
+As a rule of thumb, choose a model with a relatively small amount of razor-sharp teeth and deep slots between them.

-Fillet knives tend to be flexible, thin, and have a relatively short, narrow blade, which can help create the more precise cut needed for delicate tasks like cutting and filleting fish.
-This type of knife is ideal for fish because it allows better mobility.
+Fillet knives tend to be flexible, thin, and have a relatively short, narrow blade, which can help create a more precise cut needed for delicate tasks like cutting and filleting fish.
+This kind is ideal for fish because it allows better mobility.